mgastner/cartogram-cpp/README.md

     cd build
     cmake .
     make
+    sudo make install

 ### Usage

-1. Ensure that you are in the `cartogram_cpp/build` directory.
-2. Replace `your-geojson-file.geojson` file with your geographic data and `your-csv-file.csv` with your visual variables file, and run the following command:
+1. Run the following command (replace `your-geojson-file.geojson` file with your geographic data and `your-csv-file.csv` with your visual variables file, containing target areas for each geographic region):

-        ./cartogram your-geojson-file.geojson -V your-csv-file.csv
+        cartogram your-geojson-file.geojson -V your-csv-file.csv

 -   The first argument's input is a GeoJSON or JSON file, in the standard GeoJSON format.
 -   The `-V` flag (uppercase, case-sensitive) accepts a `.csv` file with data about target areas.